sderosiaux/how-i-stay-updated/README.md

 - Because in about a year of that, I learned SO MANY things in a lot of domains nonetheless, and got better overall.

+---

+# Blog

+Also, I maintain a [blog](http://ctheu.com/).

+I mostly pick a topic or a framework I want to learn and share my findings. (using a lot of [gists](https://gist.github.com/chtefi) too)
+It's useful because you try to not say stupid things and must verify your affirmations.

+I have a tons of drafts and titles, but it's very hard to find time to write the articles.
+I often takes several evenings doing only that to make an article good enough for me.
+I must improve on that part.